 Recurrence of atrial fibrillation is more likely in older patients and in those with persistent atrial fibrillation or comorbidities such as high blood pressure, diabetes, obesity, heart failure and sleep apnoea.13 Optimising comorbidities will maximise the likelihood of a successful ablation procedure.

-REMOVE BELOW

-https://www.ahajournals.org/doi/full/10.1161/JAHA.112.004549

-pooled 12‐month success rate for the 11 studies reporting outcomes for PAF patients was 66.6% (95% CI 58.2% to 74.2%, Figure 2A), and for the 6 studies reporting outcomes for NPAF patients, it was 51.9% (95% CI 33.8% to 69.5%, Figure 2A).

-Single‐procedure freedom from atrial arrhythmia at long‐term follow‐up was 53.1% (95% CI46.2% to 60.0%) overall, 54.1% (95% CI 44.4% to 63.4%) in paroxysmal AF, and 41.8% (95% CI 25.2% to 60.5%) in nonparoxysmal AF.

-With multiple procedures, the long‐term success rate was 79.8% (95% CI 75.0% to 83.8%) overall, with significant heterogeneity (I2>50%).
-The multiple‐procedure long‐term success in PAF was 79.0% in 8 studies (95% CI 67.6% to 87.1%, Figure 3), and that in NPAF was 77.8% in 4 studies (95% CI 68.7% to 84.9%, P=0.9 versus PAF, Figure 3).

-Following a successful ablation procedure, 87% of patients will be in sinus rhythm at 1 year, 81% at 2 years and 63% at 5 years.5

-Although figures vary from study to study; overall, ablation therapy is successful in maintaining sinus rhythm in 80-95% of those with paroxysmal atrial fibrillation, and in 70-80% of those with persistent atrial fibrillation.

-The superior effects of ablation on maintaining sinus rhythm may be greater in those with no underlying structural heart disease and in those who have paroxysmal atrial fibrillation.5

 Mortality

 The landmark CABANA trial, the largest randomised controlled trial to date, reported its findings in 2018.
 The trial randomised 2204 patients with symptomatic atrial fibrillation to ablation or medical therapy.
 In an intention-to-treat analysis, ablation failed to reduce the primary composite of mortality, disabling stroke, major bleeding and cardiac arrest (8.0% vs 9.2% HR 0.86; 95% CI 0.65-1.15; p=0.30) as well as the secondary non-composite mortality endpoint (5.2% vs 6.1% HR 0.85; 95% CI 0.60-1.21; p = 0.38).
 However at a median follow up of 48 months, the secondary endpoint of death or cardiovascular hospitalisation was significantly better with ablation (51.7% vs 58.1% HR 0.83; 95% CI 0.74-0.93; p = 0.001).
 Overall, the study did confirm that atrial fibrillation ablation has a good safety profile and by reducing hospitalisations, and this may have financial benefits, that are particularly welcome in the current NHS climate.

 Atrial fibrillation in patients with heart failure is associated with higher morbidity and mortality.
 The CASTLE-AF trial found the risk of death or hospitalisation for worsening heart failure was lower in patients with symptomatic atrial fibrillation and heart failure randomised to catheter ablation compared to medical therapy (28.5% vs 44.6% HR 0.62; 95% CI 0.43-0.87; p=0.007).8